 There's no backlight, all the pixels in the display create their own light instead, so contrast should be brilliant.

 As you'd expect for such a high-end TV, prices are equally high - starting at £2,699 for the 55-inch model at launch.

 This cheaper OLED options from the Bravia XR range is almost identical to the A90J above.
 It's not as bright though, so the contrast on the A90J should look that bit more impressive as it can push the whites further and make the range from the darkest to lightest parts of the picture broader.

 Other than that, there's not much to pick between these two models, which can only be good for a buyer looking to spend a bit less on a high-end OLED.
-We don't know the price yet, but based on the features it's likely to be similar to the price of the A90J.

 Like the Z9J 8K set, the X95J has a full-array backlight shining on to a liquid crystal panel, as well as all the bells and whistles that come with the Bravia XR processor.

 The screen is 120Hz which means it can handle 120 frames per second.
 This makes for smooth motion on compatible content.
 Gaming is the most obvious beneficiary of this as the Xbox Series X and PlayStation 5 have games which take full advantage of a 120Hz display.